 Alternatively, you should keep in mind the following command line options, which might be very useful on occasion:

-Once you are more confident with MAME options, you may want to configure a bit more your setup.
+Once you are more confident with MAME options, you may want to adjust the configuration of your setup a bit more.
 In this case, keep in mind the order in which options are read; see Order of Config Loading for details.